BeyondMagic/flarity/README.md

 In order to build st you need the Xlib header files.

 ### Fonts

-This was configured with Fira Code and Hack as callback.
+This was configured with Fira Code and Material Design Iconic 2 fonts.

-Try it first with:

 ### Installation<